Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 \begin{thm}[Maverick points have harmonic measure zero] Let $f$ be a transcendental entire function and suppose that $U$ is a wandering domain of $f$.
 The set of maverick points in $\partial U$ has harmonic measure zero with respect to $U$. \end{thm}

-If $U\subset \I(f)$, Theorem~\ref{thm:maverick} reduces to \cite[Theorem~1.1]{rippon-stallard11}.
+If $U\subseteq \I(f)$, Theorem~\ref{thm:maverick} reduces to \cite[Theorem~1.1]{rippon-stallard11}.
 For non-escaping wandering domains, the theorem strengthens \cite[Theorem~1.3]{osborne-sixsmith16}, which states that, for points $z\in \partial U$ from a set of full harmonic measure, the $\omega$-limit set $\omega(z, f)=\bigcap_{n=1}^\infty \overline{\{f^k(z)\colon k>n\}}$ agrees with the $\omega$-limit set of points in $U$.
 Observe that maverick points may have the same $\omega$-limit set as points in $U$.
 Indeed, the function in Theorem~\ref{thm:main} can be constructed so that all points in $Z_{\BU}$ share the same $\omega$-limit set, but have different accumulation behaviour; see Remark~\ref{rmk:omegalimit}.
 So the set of maverick points may indeed be larger than the set considered by Osborne and Sixsmith.

-Benini et al~\cite[Theorem~9.4]{benini-fagella-evdoridou-rippon-stallard2} independently prove a result that implies the following weaker version of Theorem~\ref{thm:maverick}: if $U$ is a wandering domain of a transcendental entire function, and $E\subset\partial U$ is a set of maverick points such that additionally $\dist^{\#}(f^n(z),f^n(w))\to 0$ as $n\to\infty$ for all $z,w\in E$, then $E$ has harmonic measure zero.
-However, their result applies in a setting (sequences of holomorphic maps between simply connected domains) in which the stronger conclusion of Theorem~\ref{thm:maverick} becomes false in general; compare \cite[Example~7.6]{benini-fagella-evdoridou-rippon-stallard2}.
+Benini et al~\cite[Theorem~9.3]{benini-fagella-evdoridou-rippon-stallard2} independently prove a result that implies the following weaker version of Theorem~\ref{thm:maverick}: if $U$ is a wandering domain of a transcendental entire function, and $Z\subseteq\partial U$ is a set of maverick points such that additionally $\dist^{\#}(f^n(z),f^n(w))\to 0$ as $n\to\infty$ for all $z,w\in Z$, then $Z$ has harmonic measure zero.
+However, their result applies in a setting (sequences of holomorphic maps $F_n\colon U\to U_n$ from a simply connected domain $U$ to simply connected domains $U_n$) in which the stronger conclusion of Theorem~\ref{thm:maverick} becomes false in general; compare \cite[Example~7.6]{benini-fagella-evdoridou-rippon-stallard2}.

 Generalising a question of Bishop \cite[p.~133]{bishop14} for escaping wandering domains, we may ask whether Theorem~\ref{thm:maverick} can be strengthened as follows.
 (See~\cite[Section~5.2]{bishop14} for the definition and a discussion of logarithmic capacity.)